 So whether it is summer or winter we ensure that the course will provide an extremely enjoyable round for any skill of player.

-The course layout was designed by Kevin MacLeod and Chris Beatty in the early part of 2021.
-Construction began in March and was carried out by Kevin and Catherine MacLeod, Chris Beatty and Tanya Ramsay as well as some friends.
+The course layouts were designed by Kevin MacLeod, Chris Beatty and Tanya Ramsay.
+Construction began in March and was carried out by family and friends.